 We distributed copies of the book About Birds (by Cathryn Sill) and binoculars to after-school programs in Muncie.
 Click to see more photos from About Birds.

 In summer 2016, we presented a birding class and hike during Camp Prairie Creek, a free environmental day camp for youth, sponsored by Muncie Sanitary District/Stormwater Management.

 RCAS introduced about 80 campers to local birds, habitat, and birdwatching.

 To see more camp photos, taken by Robert Williams, visit his photo site.

 Each year, the winner of our chapter's Charles Wise Youth Conservation Award receives a Robert Cooper Audubon Society Conservation Scholarship.

 The scholarship may be used by the winners to fund an ecology project that they have designed or want to participate in.

 Local teachers of 3rd through 5th grades are invited to request Audubon Adventures kits.
 Each kit serves a classroom of up to 32 children and contains four nature- or conservation-related themes for each academic year.

-educator who would like to use Audubon Adventures in a classroom, please contact Kim Lee, Education Chair, at firstname.lastname@example.org.
-If you'd like to sponsor Audubon Adventures for a classroom, please
+educator who would like to use Audubon Adventures in a classroom, or if you'd like to sponsor Audubon Adventures for a classroom, please